windfish-studio/ddrt/README.md

 ### Standalone (non-distributed) R-tree mode

-If you're only interested in using an R-tree on a single machine in Elixir, you should be using the `DDRT.DistributedRtree` module.
+If you're only interested in using an R-tree on a single machine in Elixir, you should be using the `DDRT.DynamicRtree` module.
 This module is optimized to run on a single machine, and as such the r-tree is significantly faster without the distribution overhead.

-The `DDRT.DistributedRtree` module shares the same API and initialization options as the main `DDRT` module.
+The `DDRT.DynamicRtree` module shares the same API and initialization options as the main `DDRT` module.

 ## Benchmarks